JosipDomazetDev/TourPlanner/README.md

 docker exec <CONTAINER-ID> createdb -U josip tourplanner
 ```

-Create a `config.properties` file in the root directory and add the following variables:
+Create a `config.properties` file in the root directory and add your MapQuest api key:

 ```bash
 api_key=YOUR_API_KEY
 ```

+Now you can launch the application in your IDE.

 # Protocol